thebetar/MEXN-template/readme.md

 ### Instructions

 For the `client` and `server` respectively there are readme's inside the directory.
-Read those for the setup concerning those parts.
+Read those for the setup concerning those parts
-(to run in development there is also a small readme in the `db` folder)
+(to run in development there is also a small readme in the `db` folder).

 For docker compose some setting up has to be done as well.
 Change within the `docker-compose.yml` file the `project-name` string to your project name.
 Further more generate a random string for the JWT_SECRET (I prefer using the devtoys extension for VSCODE).